Yale Publishes Book Addressing Controversy Over Muhammad Cartoons — And Deletes All of the Pictures of the Cartoons

 For the full story, click here.

-8 Responses to “Yale Publishes Book Addressing Controversy Over Muhammad Cartoons — And Deletes All of the Pictures of the Cartoons”
+8 thoughts on “Yale Publishes Book Addressing Controversy Over Muhammad Cartoons — And Deletes All of the Pictures of the Cartoons”

 Whoa, what history book were you looking at when you wrote this, Mr. Turley?
 According to my recollection, similar to the Yale Press, the vast majority of Western governments / news outlets cowered in fear at the threat of radical Islamist scum showing up at their doorsteps.
 Christopher Hitchens covered this sad episode quite well: